Our School Council

 Pupil voice is a very important part of the life of our school.
 We are using the British Value of democracy to make sure we all have a say in how our school could develop further and what role we can each play in that development.

-We have used democratic elections when choosing our school council members which are from Year 1 to Year 6.
-We had to elect 4 members from Year 6 and two members from each other year group.
+We use democratic elections when choosing our school council members who are from Year 1 to Year 6.
+We always elect 2 members from each class from Year 1 to Year 6.

-In October we held our School Council elections across school.
-Pupils in all classes could decide to put themselves forward to be their class representative on the council.
-They had to prepare a short presentation to persuade their class peers what skills they felt were important and how they would be a great choice - putting forward the ideas and views of the class at meetings.
-Following these short presentation there were class elections - each pupil had one vote which was private - they chose the person who would represent their class the best not necessarily a close friend.
-All votes were counted and the members were announced in our Whole School Celebration Assembly on Friday morning.
-They were given a badge as a symbol of their new role and responsibilities and made a promise to be role models for attitude and behaviour, fulfilling all the expectations of being a school council member.
+In September each year, we hold our School Council elections across school.
+Pupils in all classes can decide to put themselves forward to be their class representative on the council.
+They have to prepare a short presentation to persuade their class peers what skills they feel will be important and how they will be a great choice - putting forward the ideas and views of the class at meetings.
+Following these short presentation there are class elections - each pupil has one vote - they choose the person who will represent their class the best not necessarily a close friend.
+All votes are counted and the members are announced to each class, then in celebration assembly to the school.
+They are awarded a school council badge as a symbol of their new role and responsibilities and make a promise to be role models for attitude and behaviour, fulfilling all the expectations of being a school council member.

-The focus was understanding and agreeing roles and responsibilities within the school council.
+The focus for our meetings in the Autumn Term is understanding and agreeing roles and responsibilities within the school council.

 It was agreed that these would be: